Aliases for ASL Gene

 GeneCards Summary for ASL Gene

 ASL (Argininosuccinate Lyase) is a Protein Coding gene.
 Diseases associated with ASL include Argininosuccinic Aciduria and Citrullinemia.
-Among its related pathways are Alanine, aspartate and glutamate metabolism and Carbon metabolism.
+Among its related pathways are Metabolism and Alanine and aspartate metabolism.
 GO annotations related to this gene include argininosuccinate lyase activity.
 An important paralog of this gene is ENSG00000249319.